djchill1/Los_Angeles_Mod_v2.1_-_DJ/README.md

 * Added Event: More bomb locations.
 * Modified: Heavy Equipment Squad replaces Hazmat at fire station 2.
 * Removed: EMS Chief's ability to call Hazmat squad

+### Credits
+This mod is based from LA Mod v2.1, LA Mod v3.1.5 and Jackson County mod v0.81.
+As such this mod could contain content made by:

+HOPPAH, THVFD, itchboy, The Loot, Dyson, MickeyPI, Bama1234, GoKa, a-rescue, GrisuStefan, Ghost Graphic Designs, Reaper, Janjua, EA Games, Ubisoft, Turn10 Studios, Sixteen Tons, Deep Silver, Rockstar Games, Chris07, losangelesi, merritt_long, killerik, Mathew, Frekinmusket, Helljumper, Montana Mod team, goog12, CMCC626/SOCOM626, ThatOneIowan, Niederwallufer (Whelen Parts), NNICO, RK-1000, NelsonSilve, Engine.Co.7, Mrmatt 5432123, Emc-unit, [Wittener, Iglheaz, ERS, Keano (EMS HELO)], Fire Dept. Boston, RD saarland, Rachammer, BFEMP team & Winterberg Team, FamousBasic13, IFD, Max Starmer

+Note: An attempt was made to contact all content developers prior to publishing this mod, however, not all requests to use content were answered at the time this mod was published.
+If you have any questions or want to reach out, contact djchill on emergency-planet.